 C.K Gyamfi and Kwame Appiah were drafted into the Rest of Ghana team as player-coaches, though both were old and semi-retired, mainly because the COS wanted to access all the experience and expertise they could get their hands on.
 “These two coaches have been keeping fit all the time and it seems they have not outlived their usefulness as possible choices,” the Ghanaian Times wrote in defence of this decision

-In the end, Gyamfi and Appiah, a duo who had their hey days back in the 50s – Gyamfi as a lethal striker and Appiah as an impermeable defender – true to the assessment of the Times, did indeed prove that they still had some football left in them, some gas in their tanks too.
+In the end, Gyamfi and Appiah, a duo who had their hey days back in the 50s – Gyamfi as a lethal striker and Appiah as an impermeable defender – true to the assessment of the Times, did indeed prove that they still had some football left in them.
 They spearheaded the Rest of Ghana team to an upset, beating Possibles 4-2.

 People weren’t pleased.
 A team supposed to be a backup plan had beaten one that was supposed to be mainstream.
 Plan B had proved better than Plan A. Public confidence was shaken.
 Even to the brink of the panic.
 “Of course, our main aim of playing Real Madrid is not to win but to acquire experience,” began a Daily Graphic writer in a column.
 “However, we must be able to create a favourable impression that we are a soccer force to reckon with.
 That is why I don’t hesitate to say that the performance of the Stars is alarming and calls for a complete overhauling of the team.”

-In the aftermath of the game, what happened wasn’t quite the overhaul that the writer requested, but certain changes were made by the selectors in fine-tuning the squad.
+In the aftermath of the game, what happened was not quite the overhaul that the writer requested, but certain changes were made by the selectors in fine-tuning the squad.

 The last trial game that was played was treated with seriousness.
 The Times called it “Survival of the Fittest”, and the massive attendance it enjoyed would have made anyone mistake it for the actual fixture.